-Undergraduate Susquehanna University students will be permitted to take up to 8 semester hours of graduate credit.
-Students must be at least junior class standing and cannot apply graduate course credit earned to their overall undergraduate degree credit requirements (although certifications such as ESL can blend undergraduate and graduate coursework).
-To take courses for graduate credit, undergraduate students must also have a minimum earned GPA of 3.5 or higher, be ahead in their earned credits toward graduation and keep a minimum of 12 undergraduate credits per semester.
-Students who complete these requirements will meet with the Director of Teacher Interns and Auxiliary Programs to confirm eligibility.
+Eligible students will meet with the Director of Teacher Interns and Auxiliary Programs to register for 4+1 coursework.
 Following graduation, undergraduate students who have completed graduate coursework must still apply for and meet the regular graduate program admission requirements to be considered for admission into a graduate program.

-Course Loads
+Course Loads.
 The course load for a full-time graduate student is 8 semester hours (typically two courses) per semester.
 Students may take 8 to 12 semester hours each semester without losing their full-time status.